findy-network/findy-network.github.io/content/en/docs/slides/building-findy-agency/_index.md

 --

-Verified data exchange is based on _asymmetric cryptography_.
+Verified data exchange is based on _asymmetric cryptography_ and _Decentralized Public Key Infrastructure_ (DPKI).

 ???